-Keyhole garden beds are called as such because they resemble keyholes.
-Aside from the fact that it looks great as a garden design, it actually serves several purposes.
+Keyhole garden beds are called such because they resemble keyholes.
+Aside from the fact that it looks great as a garden design, it serves several purposes.

 The raised bed helps make planting easier.
 It’s easily maintained.
-There’s no need to dig heavily or bend all the way down.
+There’s no need to dig heavily or bend down.
 The raised beds also make sure that the plants are well insulated.
 This means you get longer growing seasons.

 Keyhole garden beds are excellent ideas if you’re working in a small area.
 Because they do not take up much room, you get to make good use of whatever space you have.
 This is especially helpful when you only have a small garden.